 I love yoga and I love laughing—on paper, these two activities combined sounded ideal, but could I keep it together in a room full of strangers?
 I first became aware of the laughing yoga craze after coming across a class video on Youtube.
 I was slightly dubious, but I was intrigued all the same.
 Later, I heard that luxe private island resort Niyama in the Maldives was offering laughing yoga sessions to guests.
-Now, a quick Google search will tell you there are classes in almost every major city in the UK, with studies endorsing the practice for its health benefits and endorphin-boosting properties.
+Now, a quick Google search will tell you there are classes in almost every major city in the US and UK, with studies endorsing the practice for its health benefits and endorphin-boosting properties.
 Actor and provider of wise-quotes-a-plenty Charlie Chaplin famously said, “Laughter is the tonic, the relief, the surcease for pain.”
 And we’ve all heard the phrase, “Laughter is the best medicine.”
 So let’s find out, shall we?

 Laughing yoga, or hasyayoga, as it’s traditionally called, is based on the belief that voluntary laughter provides the same physiological and psychological benefits as spontaneous laughter.
 It’s the brainchild of Indian physician Madan Kataria, who was a doctor for 18 years before developing the practice.
 He initially dreamt up the idea for laughing yoga classes in the mid-’90s after observing that many of his patients who should have been improving physically were not—seemingly because of a low mood.